Danny Colbert: College career

 Colbert transferred to the University of Tulsa, where he played his final two years of college football.

 One organization concluded that Colbert was one of Tulsa's best football players, all time, at both defensive back and punt returner.

-Professional football
+Professional career

-Colbert was drafted in the ninth round of the 1974 NFL Draft by the San Diego Chargers.
+Colbert was drafted in the ninth round of the 1974 NFL draft by the San Diego Chargers.

 He played with the Chargers for 3 seasons as a defensive back as well as a punt and kick returner.